PouriaAzadehR/PouriaAzadehR/README.md

-- 👋 Hi, I’m @PouriaAzadehR
+Hi, I’m @PouriaAzadehR
-- 👀 I’m interested in Web programming & AI
+I’m interested in Web programming & AI
-- 🌱 I’m currently learning Django
+I’m currently learning DjangoI and i’m looking to collaborate on back-end projects

-- 💞️ I’m looking to collaborate on back-end projects
+How to reach me
-- 📫 How to reach me pouriazadeh81@aut.ac.ir
+pouriazadeh81@aut.ac.ir

 <!---
 PouriaAzadehR/PouriaAzadehR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.